CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 Configure your gateway with config_gw.sh
 ----------------------------------------

 The config_gw.sh in the scripts folder can help you for the gateway configuration, WiFi and Bluettoth configuration tasks (if you use our SD card image, otherwise, you need first to install some required packages).
 If you don't want some features, just skip them.
-You have to provide the last 5 hex-byte of your eth0 interface.

-    > cd scripts
+The configuration script automatically determines the gateway id that will be derived from the Rapberry eth0 MAC address:

     > ifconfig
     eth0  Link encap:Ethernet  HWaddr b8:27:eb:be:da:21
           inet addr:192.168.2.8  Bcast:192.168.2.255  Mask:255.255.255.0